Muppet Treasure Island Review (1996) – A wonderful, nostalgic, stomach achingly hilarious film that is an absolute MUST SEE no matter your age!

 We learn that Jim is an orphan who longs for adventure, and a completely different life.
 He wants to be an explorer and sail the seas like his father did!

 Suddenly and rudely interrupting Jim’s song, Billy Bones is back downstairs screaming for rum!
 He is having a violent outburst and is swinging his saber around.
-From upstairs, we hear Mrs. Bluveridge yell “Don’t be giving him anymore rum!”
+From upstairs, we hear Mrs. Bulveridge yell “Don’t be giving him anymore rum!”

 There is an ominous knock at the tavern door.
 Jim nervously opens it and a strange creature with patches over both eyes named Blind Pew announces himself to Billy Bones!
 He is there to give Billy Bones a message…the message is the BLACK SPOT!
 Blind Pew then leaves…with the promise that he will be back!